deeplearning4j/deeplearning4j/facial-reconstruction-tutorial.md

 <script src="http://gist-it.appspot.com/https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/lfw/FacesDemo.java?slice=28:50"></script>

-To run the Labeled Faces in the Wild dataset on Deeplearning4j, you can either click "run" on the MultiThreadedLFW Java file in IntelliJ (see our [Getting Started page](../gettingstarted.html)), or type this into your command line:
+To run the Labeled Faces in the Wild dataset on Deeplearning4j, you can either click "run" on the FacesDemo.java file in IntelliJ (see our [Getting Started page](../gettingstarted.html)).

-    java -cp "lib/*" org.deeplearning4j.example.lfw.MultiThreadedLFW

 After your net has trained, you'll see an F1 score.
 In machine learning, that's the name for one metric used to determine how well a classifier performs.
 The [f1 score](https://en.wikipedia.org/wiki/F1_score) is a number between zero and one that explains how well the network performed during training.
 It is analogous to a percentage, with 1 being the equivalent of 100 percent predictive accuracy.
 It's basically the probability that your net's guesses are correct.

-For a deeper dive into our LFW code, see this [Github page](https://github.com/agibsonccc/java-deeplearning/tree/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/example/lfw).
+For a deeper dive into our LFW code, see this [Github page](https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/lfw/FacesDemo.java).